Criminology courses for 2020

 The inter- and multi-disciplinary nature of our criminology degrees mean they are ideal for students who want to develop a broad and holistic understanding of crime and related social harms.
 They would suit anyone who has interest in understanding these social phenomena and how public policies and other interventions can make society safer.

 Our criminology courses provide an ideal platform for anyone wishing to pursue a career in criminal justice or the legal system.

 Teaching methods include traditional lectures, interactive lectures, classes or seminars, tutorials and clinics.
 You will develop transferable skills through working with others in small groups and giving presentations.

 Our Work and Work Placement unit offers the opportunity to gain real-life experience in criminal justice agencies and a range of organisations, working with offenders or victims.

 We place a strong emphasis on the role of assessment and feedback in helping you develop through your study.
 Every unit includes both formative and summative assessment.
 Methods of assessment include unseen examinations, extended essays and other structured written assignments.
 The 10,000-word dissertation offers the opportunity to conduct a piece of research independently with the support of an academic supervisor.

 There are a wide variety of career options for criminology graduates.
 You may choose a vocational career, entering careers in law, the prison service, youth work or social work.
 Alternatively, you may use the skills you have developed in business, human resources or the finance sector.
 You may also progress to further study.

-Read more about what students from the School of Social Policy go on to do after graduation.
+Read more about what students from the School of Policy Studies go on to do after graduation.